 The Shape Presets Selector

-The Preset Selector can be used to store your custom Shapes.
+The Shape Preset Selector is used to store and recall your custom Shapes.
 For example when you attempt to work with a fixed set of Standard Shapes, you can create Presets for each of your supported Shapes.

 All you need to do is: